ChristineGuo213/Challenge2/Starter_Code/Starter_Code/qualifier/README.md

  # Loan Qualifier

 This is a python command-line interface application that allows users to see, filter and save qualifying loans from lenders quickly and easily.
 The application works by that taking in a `daily_rate_sheet` of loan criteria from various loan providers, asks the user a number of questions to evaluate their loan eligibility, and then returns to them a list of qualifying loans.
 At the end, it prompts dialogs to further confirm the result of findings and whether the user would like to save it into a CSV file.
+It also includes tests to make sure csv saving path exists and all functions work properly.

 ---